Alexander Wennberg Game Preview: Kraken vs. Avalanche

 Wennberg Season Stats Insights

+- In 15 games this season, Wennberg has averaged 19:09 on the ice, while putting up a plus-minus of +1.

-- Wennberg has yet to score a goal this season through 13 games played.
+- Through 15 games this year, Wennberg has yet to score a goal.

-- In three of 13 games this year, Wennberg has recorded a point, but he has no games yet with multiple points.
+- In three of 15 games this year, Wennberg has registered a point, but he has no games yet with multiple points.

-- The implied probability that Wennberg hits the over on his points prop total is 46.5%, based on the odds.
+- Wennberg has an implied probability of 44.4% to exceed his point total based on the odds.

-- There is an implied probability of 35.1% of Wennberg going over his assist prop bet, considering the moneyline odds.
+- Wennberg has an implied probability of 34.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.